NVIDIA/aistore/docs/rproxy.md

 * XML API
 * JSON API

 Below are the examples of requesting the same object using these two schemas.
-AIStore handles both types of URLs the same way: the requested object is downloaded and cached upon the first request; all the subsequent JSON (and XML) API requests will retrive the object from the AIS storage.
+AIStore handles both types of URLs the same way: the requested object is downloaded and cached upon the first request; all the subsequent JSON (and XML) API requests will retrieve the object from the AIS storage.

 Example XML API: